-By 3 April 2024
+By infopadweb 3 April 2024

-DESCRIPTION, HISTORY AND CHARACTERISTICS OF THE DOP
+DESCRIPTION, HISTORY AND CHARACTERISTICS OF THE PDO

-Casciotta d’Urbino DOP is a little gem of cheese-making in the Marche region that encapsulates a centuries-old past; the tenacity of small and large producers; a strange – and unique – name; a fascinating story of passion and ties involving none other than Maestro Michelangelo Buonarroti.
+Casciotta d’Urbino PDO is a little gem of cheese-making in the Marche region that encapsulates a centuries-old past; the tenacity of small and large producers; a strange – and unique – name; a fascinating story of passion and ties involving none other than Maestro Michelangelo Buonarroti.

 Its unique name stands out for its peculiar phoneme ‘SC’.
 A mispronunciation that is said to be due to a transcription error by a government employee and which differentiates it from other cheeses that, like it, derive their identifying term from the ancient “cascio”, a local dialect variant of the more common “cacio”.